tnybny/Anomalous-cluster-detection/README.md

 explainingSeasonality.R attemps to highlight that a 5-day temporal window is almost flat even though there is high seasonality through the year, allowing the temperature fluctuations around a given day to be modeled roughly as a Gaussian.

+scanNaturalImages.R runs the algorithm on a pedestrian video dataset [2].

+subsample.R has some helpper functions to subsample a matrix to a different size using bilinear interpolation.

+fastScan.R does some loop optimizations over scan.R to improve runtime.

 ## Collaborators:
 tnybny